modelhub-ai/model-template/README.md

 ## How to use this template to contribute your model to modelhub.ai

 Fork this repository and rename it.
-Choose a name that apropriately described your model in a conciese way.
+Choose a name that apropriately describes your model in a conciese way.

 Fill in the template files and folders with your code, model, and sample data.

 To publish your model with modelhub.ai, clone https://github.com/modelhub-ai/modelhub, add your model to the model index list "models.json", and create a pull request.
 If your model passes our basic tests, we will accept the pull requst and your model will be available via modelhub.ai.

+For more details on contributing your model to modelhub, see https://github.com/modelhub-ai/modelhub and [modelhub.ai](http://modelhub.ai/).

 ## License